Skip to main content

 • Integers, e.g. 10, 20, or 1000

-There is also notion of exactness in those numbers.
+There is also a notion of exactness in these numbers.
 Inexact numbers are floats, the rest of the numbers are exact because they don't give any rounding errors like floats do (this is how IEEE 754 standard for floating numbers work).

 There are also special constant +nan.0, -nan.0, +inf.0, and -inf.0.
 Positive and negative Not a number object and negative and positive infinity.